sehrope/dokku-logging-supervisord/README.md

     dokku scale myapp web=1 worker=6

-This will generate a new `SCALE` file, rebuild, and then deploy the app.
+This will generate a new `SCALE` file and then deploy the app.
 An app rebuild will __not__ happen.
 It will just kill and restart your application.

 Adding the `SCALE` file is done by copying it into the container.
 This adds another layer to the container's AUFS.
 As there is a max number of layers you may need to occasionally run a rebuild (try `dokku rebuild myapp`) to rebase the container.